OS MasterMap Topography Layer support

-The Schema 9 upgrade to OS MasterMap Topography Layer and OS MasterMap Integrated Transport Network Layer is being released in March 2017.
-We're also going live with an upgraded data fulfilment system.
+The Schema 9 upgrade to OS MasterMap Topography Layer and OS MasterMap Integrated Transport Network Layer was released in March 2017.
+We also went live with an upgraded data fulfilment system.
 Learn more

 - How often is the OS MasterMap Topography Layer updated?

 All OS MasterMap® datasets are created from a single master dataset, which is refreshed regularly.
 Currently, the refresh period for Topography Layer supply is every six weeks.

 OS MasterMap Topography Layer works on the principle that you will take an initial supply of all data in your area of interest and then update the data by taking change-only update (COU).

 COU brings your dataset up to date with the most recent OS MasterMap data available from Ordnance Survey.

 The update of real world features within OS MasterMap Topography Layer depends on which category of change the feature falls in, as described in our Basic scale revision pollcy.

 - How can I find out if a certain type of real-world object is represented?